 The Major Sports

 You can bet on any sport in the world if you know where to look, but a few sports in particular dominate the American betting world.
 The following sports can be found at just about any Vegas sportsbook or fantasy betting site.
+Soon, you can expect to see these sports covered by licensed and legal online sportsbooks in the USA.

 The NFL is by far the dominant sport in the United States both in terms of viewing and betting.
 Even though there are relatively few football games compared to other sports, the NFL collects the majority of the betting action in the US.